misakimichy/image-processer-api/README.md

 ### Installation

-Clone this repo to local computer and $cd this-project` then install npm.
+Clone this repo to local computer and go into this project hen install npm.

 #### To run this project: